 “Multiverse?
 Are you kidding me?
 Come back when you can explain this universe, then go on to explain others!”

 “Oh sure, assume infinitely many worlds and call it science if we cannot say anything anymore because everything is possible.
 Flush parsimony and Occam’s razor down the drain.”

-Let me tell you why there “are” Many Worlds (1) and likely a Multiverse (2), without even drawing on empirical science in any essential way.
-The last section (3) will rephrase the Multiverse argument to include "hidden stuff" like extra dimensions.
+Let me tell you why there “are” Many Worlds (1) and likely a Multiverse (2), without drawing on empirical science in any essential way.
+The last section (3) will rephrase the argument to include "hidden stuff" like extra dimensions.

 1) Many Worlds:

-A fundamental description aims to take account of the whole of totality, of all that is physically possible.
+A fundamental description aims to take account of the whole of totality, of all that is possible.
 If you refused Many Worlds in such a description, you will do the following ridiculous thing:

 You would assume that in the very foundation of totality, the very most fundamental laws of nature, the absolute rock bottom core of physics in its most profound and general symmetries, there is something inside there that ensures that you, yes you personally with name and address, wear that silly color shirt today!